NMRLipids/Databank/README.md

                         set custom output directory
 ```

-After this is finished, you should see a new folder in [Data/simulations](https://github.com/NMRLipids/Databank/tree/main/Data/Simulations) which contains the **README.yaml** file of your system and calculated order parameters.

-5. Commit the created README.yaml file, and make a pull request to the master branch.
+After this is finished, you should see a new folder in [Data/simulations](https://github.com/NMRLipids/Databank/tree/main/Data/Simulations) which contains the **README.yaml** file of your system.
+Commit alse the created README.yaml file, and make a pull request to the master branch.

 ## System requirements